itsparth20/C_Program_Implement_Tail_Unix_Command/README.md

 n is an optional argument, allowing user to specify the number of lines to display.

-Hints:

-Program must use all C code and C libraries.
-No C++.
-Program does not prompt the user.
-All input to the program is taken through the command line.
-You may assume any value for n will be an integer ( 5, 3, 22, etc ) count \n characters.
-You may assume each line within the text file will be at most 256 characters long.

 Sample Usages:

 tail sample.cpp        -- displays the last 10 lines of sample.cpp, or the entire file if fewer than 10 lines